sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 For [Dart][6] a UI language developed by Google, and they have a very complete [design guideline page][7].
 In which you find several rules in favour of type inference such as:
-- DON’T redundantly type annotate initialized local variables.
+- DON’T redundantly type annotate initialised local variables.
   - _Omitting the type focuses the reader’s attention on the more important name of the variable and its initialized value._
 - DON’T annotate inferred parameter types on function expressions.
   - _Anonymous functions are almost always immediately passed to a method taking a callback of some type.
 Dart infers the function’s parameter types based on the expected type_